New Zealand Symphony Orchestra

-The New Zealand Symphony Orchestra (NZSO) is a symphony orchestra based in Wellington, New Zealand.
+The New Zealand Symphony Orchestra (NZSO) (Te Tira Pūoro o Aotearoa) is a symphony orchestra based in Wellington, New Zealand.
 The national orchestra of New Zealand, the NZSO is an autonomous Crown entity owned by the New Zealand Government, per the New Zealand Symphony Orchestra Act 2004.
 It is currently based in the Michael Fowler Centre and frequently performed in the adjacent Wellington Town Hall before it was closed in 2013.
 It also performs in Auckland, Christchurch and Dunedin.

 History

 A national orchestra for New Zealand was first proposed with the founding of the Radio Broadcasting Company in 1925, and broadcasting studio orchestras operated in major cities from the late 1920s.
 A national orchestra was formed in 1939 for New Zealand's Centennial Exhibition in 1940.